Drought Awareness & Preparedness

 Discover MoreDiscover More

-The Illinois EPA offers many different tools, online, to help entities become more educated about their water supplies and uses.
+The Illinois EPA offers many online tools to help entities become more educated about their water supplies and uses.
 The Safe Drinking Water Information System (SDWIS) Monitoring Schedules portal gives communities the ability to query those monitoring schedules specific to their water system.
 These schedules are used for the basis of monitoring requirements applicable to compliance-related activities.